-There is no doubt that omega-3 and melatonin are powerful substances.
-When used in proper dosages, they have the potential to make a big impact.
+Omega-3 and melatonin are powerful substances.
+When used in proper dosages, these natural partners have the potential to make a big impact.
 Take, for instance, the results from one cell study examining Taxol®, one of the most common drugs used in chemotherapy.
 In the study, researchers found that supplementing with high dose DHA omega-3 increased the potency of Taxol by 13 times (1).
 Several studies on cancer patients have also found that both omega-3 and melatonin may double survival time, even in advanced stage cancers (2, 3).

 I will delve into the research further into this article.
 But first, it is important to understand the basics of how melatonin and omega-3 work in the body.

 Omega-3 and melatonin are natural partners in the cell, each fulfilling their unique roles as well as influencing the bioavailability and functioning of each other (4, 5).
 Put simply, melatonin is like the carpenter and maintenance crew of the cell.
 And omega-3 provides the indispensable material for the carpenter to work with.